Harold Hellenbrand: Education

 Harold Hellenbrand attended Poly Prep in Brooklyn, graduating in 1971.
 He earned his bachelor's degree in English and American literature from Harvard College in 1975.
 He later received his doctorate in modern thought and literature from Stanford University in 1980.

 Career

 History of Teaching

 Hellenbrand started his career as a faculty member in the English Department, and later as Chair, at California State University, San Bernardino from 1982 to 1994.
 He later moved to Minnesota where he served as Dean and Professor at the College of Liberal Arts at the University of Minnesota, Duluth from 1994 to 1998.
 He served as Dean and Professor at the College of Liberal Arts at Cal Poly, San Luis Obispo from 1998 to 2004.
-He currently serves as Professor in the English Department at California State University, Northridge, where he had earlier served as Provost and Vice President for Academic Affairs for eleven years, during which time he implemented several major changes on campus.
+Before his retirement he taught as a Professor in the English Department at California State University, Northridge, where he had earlier served as Provost and Vice President for Academic Affairs for eleven years, during which time he implemented several major changes on campus.